Gran Colombia: Federalists and separatists

 In 1826, Venezuela came close to seceding.
 That year, Congress began impeachment proceedings against Páez, who resigned his post on April 28 but reassumed it two days later in defiance of the central government.
-Support for Páez and his revolt—which came to be known as the Cosiata (a Venezuelan colloquialism of the time meaning "the insignificant thing") in Venezuelan history—spread throughout Venezuela, aided by the fact that it did not explicitly stand for anything, except defiance to the central government.
-Nevertheless, the support Páez received from across the Venezuelan political spectrum posed a serious threat to the unity of the country.

 In July and August, the municipal government of Guayaquil and a junta in Quito issued declarations of support for Páez's actions.
-Bolívar, for his part, used the developments to promote the conservative constitution he had just written for Bolivia, which found support among conservative Ecuadorians and the Venezuelan military officialdom, but was generally met with indifference or outright hostility among other sectors of society and, most importantly for future political developments, by vice-president Santander himself.
+Bolívar, for his part, used the developments to promote the conservative constitution he had just written for Bolivia, which found support among conservative Ecuadorians and the Venezuelan military officialdom but was generally met with indifference or outright hostility among other sectors of society and, most importantly for future political developments, by Vice President Santander himself.

 In November, two assemblies met in Venezuela to discuss the future of the region, but no formal independence was declared at either.
 That same month, skirmishes broke out between the supporters of Páez and Bolívar in the east and south of Venezuela.
 By the end of the year, Bolívar was in Maracaibo preparing to march into Venezuela with an army, if necessary.
 Ultimately, political compromises prevented this.
 In January, Bolívar offered the rebellious Venezuelans a general amnesty and the promise to convene a new constituent assembly before the ten-year period established by the Constitution of Cúcuta, and Páez backed down and recognized Bolívar's authority.
-The reforms never fully satisfied its different political factions, and no permanent consolidation was achieved.
+Different political factions were never fully satisfied by the reforms, and they failed to achieve permanent consolidation.
 The instability of the state's structure was now apparent to all.

 In 1828, the new constituent assembly, the Convention of Ocaña, began its sessions.
 At its opening, Bolívar again proposed a new constitution based on the Bolivian one, but this suggestion continued to be unpopular.
 The convention fell apart when pro-Bolívar delegates walked out rather than sign a federalist constitution.
 After this failure, Bolívar believed that by centralizing his constitutional powers he could prevent the separatists (the New Granadians represented mainly by Francisco de Paula Santander and José María Obando, and the Venezuelans by José Antonio Páez) from bringing down the union.
 He ultimately failed to do so.

 As the collapse of the country became evident in 1830, Bolívar resigned from the presidency.
-Internal political strife between the different regions intensified even as General Rafael Urdaneta temporarily took power in Bogotá, attempting to use his authority to ostensibly restore order, but actually hoping to convince Bolívar to return to the presidency and the country to accept him.
+Internal political strife between the different regions intensified even as General Rafael Urdaneta temporarily took power in Bogotá, attempting to use his authority to ostensibly restore order but actually hoping to convince Bolívar to return to the presidency and the country to accept him.
 The federation dissolved in the closing months of 1830 and was formally abolished in 1831.
 Venezuela, Ecuador, and New Granada came to exist as independent states.